intel-1/GreenBox/README.md

 # GreenBox
-Universal controller of a microclimate
+Universal controller of a microclimate.